naveenkratos/MyRepo/README.md

 ExternalLibraries Needed:

-Installation: use pip install for all the  below libraries

 requests,
 MongoConnector,
 openpyxl,
 xlsxwriter

+Installation: use pip install for all the  above libraries